 How to get to Johannesburg and how to get around.

 From Europe there are daily flights to Johannesburg.
+You will arrive at OR Tambo International Airport.
 From Amsterdam, Paris or London you can fly direct a couple of times a day.
 The flight is about 11 hours and there’s no time difference during the European summer time and only 1 hour of time difference during European winter time.
 From the airport you can take the Gautrain down to Sandton in case that is where you’re heading, otherwise we can highly recommend using the Uber app to get around.
 Jo’burg Uber drivers are amazing, super friendly and will get you anywhere safely.
+On the cover picture you see my daughter jet setting in an Uber around Johannesburg.
 There are also private transfer companies available but do check them out beforehand please.

 - A guided cycling tour of Soweto

 This has to be one of our favorite fun things to do in Johannesburg because you will just learn so much about the history of South Africa in a fun and interactive way.
 Your guides are residents of Soweto and will share stories, food and the streets with you.
 Visiting the site where Hector Pieterson was killed in the student uprisings will teach you how brave these young activists were but unfortunately paid for it with their lives and never got to live in the freedom they fought for.
 One of the high lights will be to visit the former house of Nelson Mandela.
 You will stop at a local restaurant and taste things like ‘pap & shakalaka’ and chicken livers.
 Your guide will take you through the ‘Beverly Hills of Soweto’ where you can see the house of Winnie Mandela as well as the former house of Archbishop Desmond Tutu.